Number of GPU devices present

 Start a parallel pool with as many workers as available GPUs.
 For best performance, MATLAB assigns a different GPU to each worker by default.

-Starting parallel pool (parpool) using the 'local' profile ...
+Starting parallel pool (parpool) using the 'Processes' profile ...
 Connected to the parallel pool (number of workers: 3).

 To identify which GPU each worker is using, call